gma/tconsole/README.md

 Command Line Options
 -----

-Since TConsole's primarily meant to be run as an interactive console, it doesn't have many command line arguments, but there are a few.
+Since TConsole is primarily meant to be run as an interactive console, it doesn't have many command line arguments, but there are a few.
 TConsole also passes any parameters that it doesn't know through to be run as its initial command.
 So, for example: